GCuser99/SeleniumVBA/README.md

 - Automated Browser/WebDriver version alignment - works out-of-the-box with no manual downloads necessary!
 - Relative paths and OneDrive support
 - This wrapper is an HTTP client of the Selenium WebDriver server, conforming closely to [W3C standards](https://www.w3.org/TR/webdriver/).
+- Help is available now - for more info, see the [Object Model Overview](https://github.com/GCuser99/SeleniumVBA/wiki/Object-Model-Overview) in the [SeleniumVBA Wiki](https://github.com/GCuser99/SeleniumVBA/wiki)

 ## Setup